va5ili5/vbouk/_posts/2015-04-06-model-state-unit-testing.markdown

 ---

-For the past few days I was writing an ASP.NET Api and I wanted to write some unit tests to test if the model passed to the controller action is valid.
-Seems a trivial task ...but it's not.
+In this post I'm going to show how to test if the model passed to the controller action is valid.
 Let's create a WebApi Controller called Register with Action Register and a model called Customer with some validations

 {% highlight html %}
 {% raw %}